Ski flying: Hills

-The main difference between ski flying and ski jumping pertains to hill design, as mandated by the FIS.
-Historically, hills with a K-point (German: Konstruktionspunkt) – or target landing zone – of more than 145 m were classed as ski flying hills.
+The main difference between ski flying and ski jumping is the hill design, as mandated by the FIS.
+Historically, hills with a K-point – or target landing zone – of more than 145 m were classed as ski flying hills.
 As jump distances increased by the decade, so did a small number of unique hills at locations seeking to outdo each other in a friendly rivalry for world record honours.
 Since 1980, there have only been five of these hills in Europe and one in the US.

-On all active ski flying hills, the K-point is set between 185–200 m; far greater than the largest ski jumping hills, which only have K-points of up to 130 m.
-The hill size, which is the total length of the slope from the table down to a certain distance beyond the K-point, is set between 210–240 m on ski flying hills; on ski jumping hills it is a maximum of 145 m.
-In the landing zone, the angle of the hill is between 33.2–35 degrees.
+On all active ski flying hills, the K-point is set at 200 m; far greater than the largest ski jumping hills, which only have K-points of up to 130 m.
+The hill size, which is the total length of the slope from the table down to a certain distance beyond the K-point, is set between 235–240 m on ski flying hills; on ski jumping hills it is a maximum of 145 m.
+In the landing zone, the angle of a ski flying hill is between 33.2–35 degrees.

+Ski flying inruns are 117.4–133.8 m in length, inclined at an angle of 35–38.7 degrees.
+The longest inrun on a ski jumping hill is 100 m, at Mühlenkopfschanze.
+Since the late 1980s, when the V-style began enabling jumps dangerously close to flat ground, full inrun lengths have never been used at ski flying events due to safety reasons.

 Seven ski flying hills in total were constructed between 1934 and 1980, with subsequent renovations being made in the decades since.
-Six are currently in use, but only five of them as flying hills.
+Four are currently in use.
 The joint largest hills in the world are Vikersundbakken in Norway and Letalnica bratov Gorišek in Slovenia.
 The joint second largest are Kulm in Austria and Heini-Klopfer-Skiflugschanze in Germany.
-The smallest is Čerťák in the Czech Republic.
 Vikersundbakken and Letalnica are differently designed, with Letalnica enabling much higher and faster jumps, with consequently a harder landing.

 Proposals

 There have been a number of proposed ski flying hills, most of which never reached the construction stage.
 Two were announced in 2007 in Finland, in Kemijärvi and Ylitornio, but neither project was realized.
 In Norway, prior to the renovation of Vikersund, there were serious talks about constructing a new ski flying hill at Rødkleiva in Oslo.
-The most recent proposal has come from China, together with German architects Graft, who are in the development stages of a ski jumping and flying hill complex at the Wangtiane ski resort in the Changbai Mountains.
+The most recent proposal came from China, in 2016, which reached the development stages for a ski jumping and flying hill complex at the Wangtiane ski resort in the Changbai Mountains.

-In the US, Copper Peak, the only ski flying hill built outside of Europe, plans to reopen in October 2024.
-It would remain the smallest of the active hills, but the only one equipped for summer events and out-of-competition training.
+Copper Peak, the only ski flying hill built outside of Europe, has undergone various development plans seeking to return the venue to active status.